jinntrance/kual-rescuetime/README.md

-# kual-rescuetime
+# KUAL RescueTime
-Log your Kindle e-reader's reading metrics to RescueTime with IFTTT
+Log your reading time on Kindle e-reader's to RescueTime with IFTTT

 ## Installation